AntonLueders/BDHM/README.md

 [1] *Scalable high-throughput microfluidic separation of magnetic microparticles* by Hongti Gu et al.

 By reproducing the qualitative behavior of the experiments in [1] with the heavily simplified toy model implemented in BDHM, we can show the generality of the underlying dynamic phenomena.
-All information and methods employed by BDHM are described in detail in the supporting information of [1].
-While BDHM can be used to repeat the corresponding simulations, we strongly encourage full reproduction using the information in said supporting information.
+All information and methods employed by BDHM are described in detail in the supplemental information of [1].
+While BDHM can be used to repeat the corresponding simulations, we strongly encourage full reproduction using the information in said supplemental information.

 # Table of content:
  - [What BDHM is and what it is not](#What)